mdfasano/checkers/README.md

 ### CheckersGame
 - winner variable, initialized to *null*
 - constant for 8x8 board size
-- handle checking for winner
+- handle checking for winner/draw
-    - actually just checking for a loser
+    - actually checking for a loser
-    - if none of a players pieces have a location they can move to, that player loses
+    - if a player has no moves to make, that player loses
 - render message function
     - displays winner if there is a winner
     - otherwise displays current player's turn